 Damaged or obsolete test materials need to be shredded at the adult/career technical center by staff designated by the principal.
-A memo from the principal including a detailed list of what was destroyed, the date the material was shredded and signatures of the person who shredded the documents, a witness and the principal, should be sent to the District TABE contact at School Operations- Adult Education and Technical Colleges.
+A memo from the principal including a detailed list of what was destroyed, the date the material was shredded and signatures of the person who shredded the documents, a witness and the principal, should be sent to the District TABE contact at the Office of Postsecondary Career and Technical Education.